A physical model for efficient ranking in networks: Materials and methods

 We performed edge prediction using 5-fold cross-validation.
 In each realization, we divide the interacting pairs $i,j$, i.e., those with nonzero $\bar{A}_{ij} = A_{ij}+A_{ji}$, into five equal groups.
 We use four of these groups as a training set, inferring the ranks and setting $\beta$ to maximize $\eps_a$ or $\eps_L$ (on the left and right of Fig.~\ref{fig:ED} respectively).
 We then use the fifth group as a test set, asking the algorithm for $P_{ij}$ for each pair $i,j$ in that group, and report $\eps_a$ or $\eps_L$ on that test set.
+By varying which group we use as the test set, we get 5 trials per realization: for instance, 50 realizations give us 250 trials of cross-validation.
+Results for 2-fold cross-validation are reported in SI.